kant/extract-features-for-ml-model-from-unstructured-data/README.md

 * Delete the contents of the cell
 * Use Find and Add Data (look for the 10/01 icon) and its Files tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one below 2.2 Add...
-* Under Files, click the dropdown for Insert to code for `Archive.zip`
+* Under Files, click the dropdown for Insert to code for `data_doctor.zip`
 * Click Insert StreamingBody object.
 * Make sure the credentials are saved as streaming_body_1.
 If not edit and replace the numbers to 1.
 There should be four such occurrences in the cell.